 a better nectar

-Hand Art Center & Gillespie Musuem, Stetson University, Deland, FL
+2018 Hand Art Center & Gillespie Earth Science Museum, Stetson University, Deland, Florida

-Opening on January 26, 2018 at Stetson University, the exhibition is divided between the Hand Art Center (HAC) and the Gillespie Museum.
-The center piece at the HAC is “Resonant Nest,” a multi-sensory, human-scaled bumblebee nest that resonates human voice interpretations of bee communication composed by long-time collaborator Robert Hoehn.
+The center piece of the project is “Resonant Nest,” a multi-sensory, human-scaled bumblebee nest that resonates human voice interpretations of bee communication composed by long-time collaborator Robert Hoehn.
 “Bee Purple” immersive light projections emulate bees’ spectrally shifted experience of the color wavelengths that attract them to floral patterns and nectar.
-On exhibit at the Gillespie is the seven-foot “Staminal Evolution,” a sculpture is based on flowers that require “buzz pollination,” a process in which bees vibrate a certain frequency to open the flower and thus release its pollen.
-The exhibit also includes different “Research Stations” at both locations, featuring the artist’s watercolors studies of flowers, a microscope with local flora specimens, a photo essay from the Leonard Bee Lab.
+Also on exhibit is the seven-foot “Staminal Evolution,” a sculpture is based on flowers that require “buzz pollination,” a process in which bees vibrate a certain frequency to open the flower and thus release its pollen.
+A “Research Station” features the artist’s watercolors studies of flowers, a microscope with local flora specimens, a photo essay from the Leonard Bee Lab.

 A Better Nectar was originally organized by the artist and curator Kristina Newhouse of the University Art Museum, California State University, Long Beach.
 The project is an interdisciplinary undertaking between the artist and her collaborators, CSU departments of Music and Education, and some of the countries leading and most innovative bee scientists.
 Generous support for the exhibition is provided by Lauren Bon and The Metabolic Studio, The Peter S. Reed Foundation, The Elizabeth Firestone Graham Foundation, and a Mid-Career Fellowship for the artist from the California Community Foundation.